China International Marine Containers

-Corporate History
+Corporate history

 CIMC was incorporated in Shenzhen as a joint venture on 14 January 1980 as China International Marine Containers Co., Ltd. (中國國際海運集裝箱股份有限公司).
 After being restructured as a joint stock limited company in December 1992, and publicly offered A shares and B shares which were listed on the Shenzhen Stock Exchange in 1994, CIMC adopted its current name in 1995.
 Vanguard National Trailer Corp., CIMC's US subsidiary, acquired Monon in 2003.

 Business Operations

 Its container department produces dry freight containers, refrigerated containers, special containers and other containers.
 CIMC also offers road transport vehicles, including logistics vehicles, tanker trailers and construction vehicles.
 In addition, the Company designs and manufactures passenger boarding bridges and cargo handling systems for airports.
 Based in Shenzhen, Guangdong Province, CIMC is also engaged in the real estate industry through its subsidiaries.

 With over 40% market share in the international container business and 56% market share in the dry marine container market, CIMC has been the biggest container-manufacturing company in the world since 1996.
 It has 12 production bases lay out in South, East and North of China, with products ranging from dry van, reefer, tank and other special containers.
 The customers include leading shipping companies and container leasing companies.

+In 2013, CIMC acquired German manufacturer of fire engines Ziegler, including its subsidiary Visser B.V., which builds ambulances and interiors of defense vehicles.

 It owns Yantai CIMC Raffles Shipyard in Yantai, China.